OpenLMIS/openlmis-functional-tests/README.md

 * When: the behavior to test
 * Then: the expected outcome of the behavior.

-Steps are in `src/steps`:
+Steps are located alongside their features in `src/features/featureName/`:
 * Break given, when, then into seperate files.
-* Prepend the step filenames with the name of the feature.  e.g. if the feature is `login.feature`, then the steps should be `loginGiven.js`, `loginWhen.js` and `loginThen.js`.
+* Append `.steps.js` to the end of the filename.  e.g. `given.steps.js`.
+* Don't declare the same step definition more than once.
+Steps in Cucumber are in a global namespace - even though the step definition files are located near their `.feature`, no two features may declare the same step definition.

 ### Page Objects and Selectors